-The Center is launching a new internship program for work-study students.
+The Center invites students to participate in a work-study internship during the academic year.
 Interns will be hired as Research Assistants and will support ongoing projects examining the linkages between physical health and psychological well-being.

-The Research Assistants will be part of a 6-month long internship program organized by the Lee Kum Sheung Center for Health and Happiness.
+The Research Assistants will be part of a semester-long internship program organized by the Lee Kum Sheung Center for Health and Happiness.
 They will receive mentorship from Center research staff and will be expected to attend virtual monthly Center seminars and student interest group meetings.
-In addition, they will be asked to submit a brief two-page report upon completion of the program.
+We anticipate holding the interest group meetings on the first Tuesday of every month, starting in October.
+In addition, interns will be asked to submit a brief two-page report upon completion of the program.

-- Knowledge of longitudinal analyses (e.g., linear mixed models, cox proportional-hazards model)
+- Familiarity with longitudinal data analysis methods (e.g., linear mixed models, cox proportional-hazards models)

 - Understanding of the interplay between mental health and physical health

 Applications for fall 2021 are now open and will be reviewed on an ongoing basis until the positions are filled.
 The final deadline for applications is September 10, 2021, at 10:00PM.
 If you are interested in this position, please send an email to Kelsey Hunt (firstname.lastname@example.org) with “RA application” in the subject line.
 Your application should include:

 - A copy of your transcript (informal is okay)